The Best Things to Do in Coos Bay, Oregon (Updated 2025)

 8. Conde B. McCullough Memorial Bridge

-It’s quite a dramatic entrance to the city.
-You can stop on either side to snap a photo, specifically Jordan Point or Glasgow on the north side of the bridge. use a wide-angle camera to capture the entire bridge in-frame, or a zoom lens to capture the details of the bridge.
+Tips from local photographers: You can stop on either side to snap a photo, but check out Jordan Point or Glasgow on the north side of the bridge.
+Use a wide-angle camera to capture the entire bridge in-frame, or a zoom lens to capture the details of the bridge.

 Things To Do Around Coos Bay (Outdoor Adventure)